jomjol/AI-on-the-edge-device/README.md

 ##### 10.4.0 - Stability Increase (2022-02-12)

 - Graphical configuration: select available neural network files (*.tfl, *.tflite) from drop down menu
-- OTA-update: add option to upload tfl / tflite files to the correct locatioin (`/config/`)
+- OTA-update: add option to upload tfl / tflite files to the correct location (`/config/`)
-  - in future the new files will also be copied to the `firmware` directory of the repository
+  - In the future the new files will also be copied to the `firmware` directory of the repository
 - Added Wifi RSSI to MQTT information
 - Updated analog neural network file (`ana-s3-q-20220105.tflite`)
 - Updated digital neural network file (`dig-s1-q-20220102.tflite`)